Australia to spend more on defense, security in next budget

 The budget for the fiscal year beginning July 1 comes ahead of general elections due by May 21 in which Prime Minister Scott Morrison’s conservative government will seek a fourth three-year term.

-With inflation increasing in Australia and many parts of the world driven in part by higher oil prices, the government is expected to reduce its 44.2 Australian cents (33.1 U.S. cents) a liter ($1.25 a gallon) tax on gasoline.
+With inflation increasing in Australia and elsewhere driven in part by higher oil prices, the government is expected to reduce its 44.2 Australian cent (33 U.S. cent) a liter ($1.25 a gallon) tax on gasoline.

 “Tonight in a temporary, in a targeted, in a responsible way, we will provide cost of living relief,” Frydenberg said.